-Vomiting (emesis) is the act of expelling contents from the stomach through the mouth.
-It’s a reflex act, involving a triggering stimulus (such as inflammation of the stomach), the central nervous system and abdominal muscles that work together to expel the contents from the stomach.
-There are multiple causes of vomiting.
+First, what is vomiting?
+Vomiting, also known by the medical term “emesis”, is the act of expelling contents from the stomach through the mouth.
+It’s a reflex act, involving a triggering stimulus (such as inflammation of the stomach) that causes the central nervous system and abdominal muscles to work together to expel the contents from the stomach.
 An occasional, infrequent isolated episode of vomiting is usually normal.

+There are multiple causes of vomiting.
 Vomiting is a symptom that can be caused by disorders of the gastrointestinal system (stomach and/or intestines) or it can be secondary to a disease from a different system (such as from cancer, kidney failure, diabetes, or infectious diseases).
 This can make the diagnosis of the cause of the vomiting a challenge.

 If your dog vomits once then eats normally with no further vomiting, has a normal bowel movement and is acting playful, then the problem may resolve on its own.
-If the vomiting continues after your pet eats or if your pet acts lethargic, or doesn’t want to eat, then medical attention is warranted.
+If the vomiting continues after your dog eats or if your dog acts lethargic, or doesn’t want to eat, then medical attention is warranted.